-Selecting the right kitchen cabinets will not only set the design tone for the kitchen, it will also have the biggest effect on your remodeling budget.
+Selecting the right kitchen cabinets will not only set the design tone for the kitchen, but it will also have the biggest effect on your remodeling budget.
 Choosing cabinets is an important step and is often the first decision a homeowner makes when setting out on a kitchen project.

 Even if you are working with a kitchen designer, it pays to educate yourself on what is available in the world of cabinetry.
 Cabinets generally fall into four categories, listed here from least expensive to most expensive, although there is some overlap among the categories.